Questions about chemotherapy

-How much chemo costs depends on a lot of things, such as which drugs are used, how you get them, and how often you get them.
-You can ask your doctor about cost and, if you need it, where to get help paying for chemo.
+The cost of chemo depends on a lot of things, such as which drugs are used, how you get them, and how often you get them.
+You can ask your cancer care team about cost and, if you need it, where to get help paying for chemo.

-If your insurance does not cover treatment, or if you have been denied payment, talk to your doctor or nurse.
+If your insurance does not pay for treatment, or if they told you they will not pay for a claim, talk to your cancer care team.
 You may also want to talk to a patient support person at your treatment center.
-This person can help you look into government programs, like Medicare or Medicaid, or find other agencies that may help you.
-Drug assistance programs are also offered through the companies that make the drugs.
+This person can help you look into government programs, like Medicare or Medicaid, or find other groups that may help you.
+Drug assistance programs are also offered through many of the companies that make the drugs.

 Cancer treatment can cost a lot.
 It’s good to know what kind of coverage you have and what help you may be able to get.

-Because cancer is different for each person, your chemo will be planned just for you.
-Work with your doctor to decide what’s best for you.
+Your chemo will be planned just for you.
+Work with your cancer care team to decide what’s best for you.
 Ask questions.
-Ask the doctor, nurses, and others on your team all the questions you need to.
+Ask the doctor, nurses, and others on your team all the questions you have.
 They know the most about chemo and how it works.

 Be ready.
-Write down your questions ahead of time and take them with you.
+Write down your questions ahead of time.
+Take them with you.
 Don’t be afraid to say you are confused or need more information.
-Nothing you say will sound silly or strange to your health care team.
+Nothing you say will sound silly or strange to your cancer care team.
 They know you want to learn as much about chemo as you can.
 All patients getting chemo have questions – here are some you might want to ask:

 - What is the goal of chemo in my case?

 - How will we know if the chemo is working?

 - Are there other ways besides chemo to treat my cancer?

 - If chemo doesn’t work, are there other treatments for me?